BishalBiswal/Automatic-internship-application/README.md

 # Automatic-internship-application
-a python script to automatically apply for internships on internshala install selenium before running script
+a python script to automatically apply for internships on internshala, install selenium before running script